-- 7. When plans make these actuarial conversions, several provisions of ERISA and the relevant regulations ensure that the plans in fact provide participants an annuity with the same economic value as the single life annuity. - 8.
+- When plans make these actuarial conversions, several provisions of ERISA and the relevant regulations ensure that the participants receive a JSA (joint and survivor annuity) with the same economic value as the single life annuity. - 8.
 First, ERISA requires that joint and survivor annuities be "the actuarial equivalent of a single annuity for the life of the participant."
-ERISA §§ 205(d)(1)(B), (d)(2)(A)(ii), 29 U.S.C. §§ 1055(d)(1)(B), (d)(2)(A)(ii). - 9.
-Second, ERISA requires that, if an employee's accrued benefit "is to be determined as an amount other than an annual benefit commencing at normal retirement age [of 65] . . . the employee's accrued benefit . . . shall be the actuarial equivalent of such benefit[.]"
-ERISA § 204(c)(3), 29 U.S.C. § 1054(c)(3). - 10.
-Third, ERISA § 203(a), 29 U.S.C. § 1053(a), provides that an employee's right to their vested retirement benefits is non-forfeitable and states that paying a participant less than the actuarial equivalent value of their accrued benefit results in an illegal forfeiture of vested benefits. - 11.
+ERISA §§ 205(d)(1)(B), (d)(2)(A)(ii), 29 U.S.C. §§ 1055(d)(1)(B), (d)(2)(A)(ii). - Second, ERISA § 203(a), 29 U.S.C. § 1053(a) provides that an employee's right to their vested retirement benefits is non-forfeitable and states that paying a participant less than the actuarial equivalent value of their accrued benefit results in an illegal forfeiture of vested benefits. - 10.
 Echoing the statute's actuarial equivalence requirements, applicable Treasury regulations make clear that actuarial "[e]quivalence may be determined[] on the basis of consistently applied reasonable actuarial factors[.]"
-26 CFR § 1.401(a)-11(b)(2). - 12.
-The Luxottica Plan violates each of these rules for individuals whose benefits were calculated before an April 1, 2021 plan amendment took effect.
-For these individuals, when the Plan converts a single life annuity to a joint and survivor annuity, it uses a mortality table that is 50 years out of date, despite massive increases in life expectancy in the intervening decades.
+26 CFR § 1.401(a)-11(b)(2). - 11.
+The Intel Plan violates both these rules with respect to the default form of pension provided to married participants.
+For these individuals, when the Plan converts a single life annuity to a joint and survivor annuity, it uses a mortality table that is 40 years out of date, despite massive increases in life expectancy in the intervening decades. - 12.
+As a result, these participants and beneficiaries receive significantly less than the actuarial equivalent of their single life annuity, in violation of ERISA's requirements set forth in § 203(a) and § 205(d). - 13.
+When retiring or deciding whether to retire, Plan participants like Plaintiff consider information provided by Defendants about their retirement options under the Plan.
+Here, Defendants did not disclose how participants' JSAs were being calculated and, instead, represented that the married participants default forms of payment satisfied applicable legal requirements.
+This led Class members (married retirees) to believe they were receiving benefits that are as valuable as single retirees, when in fact those benefits are less valuable than what ERISA provides.
+This failure to pay married retirees pensions that have the same economic value as single retirees violates ERISA's statutory requirements.

-1 The Tax Code contains numerous provisions which correspond to ERISA; here the provision which corresponds to ERISA § 205 (29 U.S.C. § 1055) is 26 U.S.C. § 401(a)(11).
+The Tax Code contains numerous provisions which correspond to ERISA; here, the provision which corresponds to ERISA § 205 (29 U.S.C. § 1055) is 26 U.S.C. § 401(a)(11).